2. Get supplies – medicine, water, syringe, small medicine cup, and towel.

 10. Attach syringe and push down on the plunger to give the medicine.

 11. Flush G-tube with 5 to 30 ml of water between the giving of each medicine.

 12. Flush G- tube with 30 ml of water after giving the last medicine.

 Note: This information is not meant to replace any information or personal medical advice which you get directly from your doctor(s).
 If you have any questions about this information, such as the risks or benefits of the treatment listed, please ask your doctor(s).

-Anna began writing extra materials to help her BSN and LVN students with their studies.
-She takes the topics that the students are learning and expands on them to try to help with their understanding of the nursing process.
-She is a clinical instructor for LVN and BSN students along with a critical care transport nurse.
+Anna began writing extra materials to help her BSN and LVN students with their studies and writing nursing care plans.
+She takes the topics that the students are learning and expands on them to try to help with their understanding of the nursing process and help nursing students pass the NCLEX exams.